Published On: Jun 02 2011 12:02:51 PM EDTUpdated On: Nov 06 2015 02:00:00 AM EST

 That snow-white skin, the bright red locks, a stunning voice.
 What's not to love about Florence Welch of Florence and the Machine?

-Playing teenage vampire Jessica Hamby on HBO's "True Blood," Deborah Ann Woll makes being undead look pretty good.
+Playing teenage vampire Jessica Hamby on HBO's "True Blood," Deborah Ann Woll made being undead look pretty good.
+She can now be seen in the Netflix series "Daredevil."

-Scarlett Johansson, who we admit has always been one of our favorites, has gone red multiple times to play Black Widow/Natasha Romanoff in a variety of Marvel Studios movies, including "Iron Man 2," "The Avengers" and "Captain America: The Winter Soldier."
+Scarlett Johansson, who we admit has always been one of our favorites, has gone red multiple times to play Black Widow/Natasha Romanoff in a variety of Marvel Studios movies, including "Iron Man 2," "The Avengers," "Captain America: The Winter Soldier" and "Avengers: Age of Ultron."

 In 2011, Blake Lively, she of "Gossip Girl" fame, ditched her blond hair for some more fiery tresses and it was more than fun while it lasted.

 We need more redheaded country singers like Gloriana's Rachel Reinert.

 Jayma Mays had roles in "Paul Blart: Mall Cop" and the TV show "Heroes," but it was her role on "Glee" that earned her stardom.

 Her big breakout may have been as part of an ensemble on "Grey's Anatomy," but Kate Walsh, and her auburn hair, landed her own show in "Private Practice."